ranas-mukminov/save-sora-video/README.md

 1. Navigate to any Sora video page (e.g., `https://sora.chatgpt.com/p/s_68e37ae44a548191a2da126fe20c19d9`)
 2. Click the extension icon in your browser toolbar
-3. The extension will automatically extract media from the page
+3. The extension will automatically extract media from the page or use the **Extract media** button to refresh
-4. Click individual download buttons or use "Download All" to save everything
+4. Collapse sections, copy URLs, open media in a new tab, or click individual download buttons
+5. Use **Download all** or **Copy all URLs** for batch actions

 ## How It Works